spectrocloud/librarium/docs/docs-content/compliance.md

 tags: ["compliance", "soc2", "fips"]
 ---

-We have twp Security Operations Center (SOC) certificatiosn and a FIPS certificate for a Cryptographic Module.
+We have two Security Operations Center (SOC) certifications and a FIPS certificate for a Cryptographic Module.

 ## SOC 2 Type II